On the balanced truncation error bound and sign parameters from arrowhead realizations: Error bound results

 We compute reduced order models via balanced truncation of orders $r=1,2,3$.
 The partition of $\Sys$ above highlights the truncation order {$r=2$} to expose the sign symmetry of the truncated system.
 Table~\ref{tab:system_errors} compares the $\mathcal{H}_\infty$-norm of the error system to the balanced truncation upper bound~\eqref{eq:bound}.
 For reduction to orders $r=2$ and $r=3$, the condition~\eqref{eq:s2} is met, and the balanced truncation bound holds with equality, as guaranteed by Theorem~\ref{thm:main}.
 However for reduction to order $r=1$, the truncated system does not obey the required sign consistency~\eqref{eq:s2}, and the upper bound \eqref{eq:bound} holds with a \emph{strict inequality}.

 \end{example}

-\subsection{Extension to Singular Perturbation Balancing}
+\subsection{Extension to singular perturbation balancing}

-As opposed to truncating the state $\wt{x}(t)$ corresponding to $\Sigma_2$ in the balanced form \eqref{eq:partitionedbal}, one can perform model reduction via \emph{singular perturbation balancing}~\cite{liu1989singular} by setting $\wt{x}'(t) = 0$.
+As opposed to truncating the state $\wt{x}(t)$ corresponding to $\Sigma_2$ in the balanced form \eqref{eq:partitionedbal}, one can reduce the model via the \emph{singular perturbation approximation} by setting $\wt{x}'(t) = 0$~\cite{liu1989singular}.
 Starting with the balanced realization~\eqref{eq:partitionedbal}, the order-$r$ \textit{singular perturbation balancing approximation} of $\Sys$ is